gmullerb/eslint-plugin-regex/README.md

 }
 ```

+Files will be checked for:

+* The absence of `invalidRegex1` but if found it will be replaced with `newValue`.
+* The absence of `invalidRegexN` only in files with name not matching `ignoreFilesRegexN`, but if found `errorMessageN` will be shown.
+* The presence of `requiredRegex1` only in files with name matching `inspectFilesRegex1`, but if not found `errorMessage1` will be shown.
+* The presence of `requiredRegexN` only in files with name matching `inspectFilesRegexA` and not matching `ignoreFilesRegexZ`.

 __________________

 ## Goals

-The idea is to allow to create different eslint rules based on Regular Expressions in order to have some "freedom" to create quick ESLint custom rules.
+The idea is to allow the creation of different eslint rules based on Regular Expressions in order to have some "freedom" to create quick ESLint custom rules.

 ## Rules